 • What are body-mind approaches?
 Practice – developing breath-body-mind awareness

-• How BBMI fits into a bio-psycho-social-spiritual model of supportive & palliative care
+• How BBMI fits into a bio-psycho-social-spiritual model of supportive and palliative care

-• Presentation of evidence-base – hard to reach symptoms & mechanisms of effect for BBMI
+• Presentation of evidence base – hard to reach symptoms and mechanisms of effect for BBMI

 13.00 Lunch (time fixed)